Our research is editorially independent but we may earn a commission for purchases made through our links.

 The theme park capital of the world, Orlando is the place to be for thrill-seekers.
 Here visitors will find shorter lines at big-name parks like Disney World, Universal Studios, SeaWorld, and Islands of Adventure.
 Not into theme parks?
 There’s plenty of non-theme park action in Orlando too.
 Space enthusiasts can explore the world-renown Kennedy Space Center while those intrigued by Florida’s alligators can enjoy Orlando’s oldest major attraction, Gatorland.
-LEGOLAND is less than an hour away and puts on its annual Christmas Bricktacular, the Dr Phillips Performing Arts Center has “The Sound of Music” performances, while ICE! at Gaylord Palms boasts an impressive family-friendly holiday event with a display of interactive ice sculptures and displays carved from 2 million pounds of ice.
+LEGOLAND is less than an hour away and puts on its annual Christmas Bricktacular, the Dr. Phillips Performing Arts Center has “The Sound of Music” performances, while ICE! at Gaylord Palms boasts an impressive family-friendly holiday event with a display of interactive ice sculptures and displays carved from two million pounds of ice.

 Sunshine is the best way to treat winter blues, and Miami does it best with its stunning beaches and an extensive list of activities for a range of travelers.
 South Beach is where to go to be and be seen and get the party started, Ocean Drive and Coral Gables Miracle Mile are a shoppers paradise, and Jungle Island, the Miami Seaquarium, and Zoo Miami are ideal for animal lovers.
 Art enthusiasts will enjoy the popular Art Basel contemporary art fair with over 250 art galleries from 31 countries and the Art Deco Weekend celebrating South Beach’s Art Deco architecture.
 Little ones can visit Santa’s Enchanted Forest complete with an insane amount of activities, rides, and entertainment, while those looking for a real adventure can take an airboat ride through the nearby Everglades National Park for a tour of Florida’s grassy wetlands and endangered species.